Here are our animals!

 Our very shy Crocodile Skinks.
 They hide much of their day, and that's ok with us.
 They're still awesome dragons, and we're hoping to produce more to help slow overcollection from the wild.

 Our tunnel-happy fire skinks.
-They come running to the glass (and sometimes all the way out) to eat from my fingertips like eager puppies when I walk by.
-Their babies are even more tame!
+They come running to the glass (and sometimes all the way out) to eat from my fingertips like eager puppies.
+Their babies are usually just as tame.
+They drop their tails easily, so it's better if they stay home.

 Our Leachianus Gecko is a lovely, wrinkly flop-beast.
 I adore her, but she'd rather not be handled and will growl and cry to let you know.
 I'm ok with just watching her pretend to be a log and hearing her crash through her enclosure at night.